 Our graduates are lifelong learners, updating their knowledge and skills regularly.
 Some graduates pursue advanced degrees while others take advantage of professional development opportunities.

 5. Graduates are men and women committed to serving their community.

 Our graduates apply analytic skills and knowledge to human needs and seek to preserve the best of the human heritage.
 Our graduates develop skills and leadership abilities necessary for distinguished professional work and contributions to the improvement and transformation of society.

 Upon successful completion of this program, the graduate will be able to:

-- Understand processes that support the delivery and management of information systems within the business environment.
+- Support the delivery, use, and management of information systems within an information systems environment.

 Graduate & Enrollment Numbers

 Graduates by academic year

 |Enrollment by academic year

-Printable Fact Sheet: To download a printable fact sheet with details about required classes, admissions requirements, and start dates, please visit our fact sheet library.
+Printable Fact Sheet: To download a printable fact sheet with details about required classes, admissions requirements and start dates, please visit our fact sheet library.
 Please note: The best source for the most current information is an admissions counselor.